 Canyonlands National Park

-Must-do: The initial view from the lookout across from the Visitor’s Center at the Island in the Sky area of the park.
+Best tip: Soak up the initial view from the lookout across from the Visitor Center at the Island in the Sky area of the park.

-This park’s biggest lesson came from another visitor.
-A mom who swore and flipped off two of the kids in our group because she saw them throw a rock near an arch.
+This biggest lesson we learned in Canyonlands National Park came from another visitor.
+A mom who swore and flipped off two of our kids because she saw them throw a rock near an arch.
 First point: our kids shouldn’t have thrown rocks.
 Second point: this woman dropped an F-bomb and flipped the bird at a high school and elementary school kid over a thrown rock.
 Really?!

 Mesa Verde National Park